NLnetLabs/krill-manual/source/trust-anchor.rst

   krillc repo configure --ca online --response ./repo-res.xml

 Now there should be a pending CSR from "online" to its parent "ta".
-It will keep sending the CSR periodically, but it will will get a response indicating that the CSR is scheduled for signing.
+It will keep sending the CSR periodically, but it will will get a not-performed-response with codes 1104 or 1101, indicating that the CSR is received and is scheduled for signing.
 You may see messages to this effect in the log - this is not alarming.

 If you follow the exchange process described below then the TA Signer will sign the certificate.
 Since the "online" CA lives in the same Krill